vick2075/n-body-problem/README.md

 The procedures are as follows:
 1) Ensure a Python environment is accessible by Matlab as per instructions here: https://www.mathworks.com/support/search.html/answers/1750425-python-virtual-environments-with-python-interface.html?fq%5B%5D=asset_type_name:answer&page=1.
 2) Edit the date required in the python script.
+(Ensure the Python script is in the same directory)
 3) Run the nbody Matlab script.